wsdjeg/vim-chat/README.md

 The default key binding in SpaceVim is `SPC a h`.

-Of cause you can install this standalone plugin with vim-plug:
+Of course you can install this standalone plugin with vim-plug:

 ```
 Plug 'wsdjeg/vim-chat'